Why Human Translation Is Still Your Company’s Best Option

 The researchers then detailed what they feel is a better ranking system.
 Instead of scoring sentences in isolation, their model compared full documents.

 Plus, they also used pairwise ranking, which the Microsoft tests did not.
 With pairwise ranking, the human scorers saw two documents at the same time.
-One was translated by a human and the other by machine.
+One was translated by a machine and the other by a human.
 Scorers chose the better of each pair.

 The results of the test were overwhelmingly in favor of human translation.
 Humans were able to translate full documents with much more cohesion and fluency.
 However, there was no particular difference between people and machines when scoring for adequacy at the sentence level.